Multiannual Financial Framework: what lies ahead for the EU’s long-term budget?

 The Multiannual Financial Framework is the EU’s seven-year spending plan.
 It sets out how much money the EU can invest – and on what – across policy priorities such as climate, cohesion, research, migration, and defence.

-Furthermore, the MFF ensures financial stability and predictability for flagship programmes such as Horizon Europe, Erasmus+, and the Common Agricultural Policy.
+The MFF ensures financial stability and predictability for flagship programmes such as Horizon Europe or Erasmus+.
 The MFF is not just a financial tool, but a real political roadmap of EU priorities.

 Who decides the MFF and how is it approved?

 The process starts with the European Commission, which prepares a legislative proposal.
-The current roadmap suggests a new proposal will be presented in mid-July 2025.
+The proposals for the new MFF have now been presented in mid-July and early-September 2025.
 What happens next?

 The process typically takes 18–24 months.
 Early engagement is vital if you want to have any kind of influence in shaping the long-term EU budget.